 A visit to Jaisalmer had been on our wish-list for several years, ever since we moved to Gurgaon.
 It demands more than a long weekend though.
 And with a child who hates car rides, it wasn’t an easy trip to pull off.

 When the Jodhpur – Jaisalmer – Bikaner road trip did get planned for December last year, I was delighted.
 We wanted to stay at Suryagarh, a plush boutique hotel about 15 kilometres outside the Jaisalmer city.
-December is the start of the peak season for Rajasthan; and there were no rooms available with the hotel directly.
+December is the start of the peak season for Rajasthan, and there were no rooms available with the hotel directly.
 Luxury Escapes – a boutique travel services firm – came to rescue.
 They pulled some magic, got us 2 rooms of our choice and promptly did the bookings for us.

 Jaisalmer is a dream destination not just for foreign tourists visiting India for its exotic charms, but even for a Rajasthani as I. Its fort is worth a visit, despite being commercialised and touristy.
 The numerous havelis inside the old town with their detailed carvings, built in yellow sandstone as the fort, give a glimpse into the glorious past of the city.
 Spend a night in the Thar Desert under a thousand stars, and let the weariness of living in loud urban areas wash away.

-The property offers 72 accommodations across 2 floors, and there are rooms, suites and havelis to choose from.
+The property offers 72 accommodations on 2 floors, and there are rooms, suites and havelis to choose from.
 Suites and rooms both are available in 3 categories each, differing in size and amenities.
 Havelis are stand-alone suites created around courtyards to give an intimate, private experience.
 We had chosen the fort room for our stay.

 Nosh is the all-day-open dining area that serves both Indian and International cuisine.
 Legend of Marwad is their speciality restaurant and serves food made by authentic recipes handed over the past generations.
 Draksh, the bar at one end of the central courtyard, is done up very tastefully.
-But it did not stock the traditional rajasthani liqueur I was hoping to try.
+But it did not stock the traditional Rajasthani liqueur I was hoping to try.

 The food here is made special by the dining experience in the central courtyard.
 Make sure you book a table for dinner in the courtyard in advance, as it gets filled quickly each evening.